-Opiate Addiction Treatment at Promises
+Residential Opiate Addiction Treatment at Promises

 Comfortable, Compassionate Opiate Detox

-You’ll take the first step to recovery in a comfortable setting that feels like home.
-Our team of medical experts ensures that drug detox is as safe and comfortable as possible.
-You’ll be cared for by our medical team, and nurses will monitor you around the clock.
-We’ll ease any withdrawal symptoms with the latest evidence-based medications.
-We may also draw upon alternative therapies like acupuncture as clinically appropriate during opiate withdrawal treatment.
+You’ll take the first step to opioid addiction recovery in a welcoming setting that feels like home.
+Our team of medical experts makes opiate detox safe and as comfortable as possible.
+We ease opiate withdrawal symptoms with evidence-based medications and alternative therapies.
+Approaches vary by location, but may include medication-assisted treatment, acupuncture and therapeutic massage.

-About Opiate Withdrawal Treatment
+Opiate Withdrawal Treatment

-A Personalized, Engaging Treatment Approach
+A Personalized, Relatable Treatment Approach